turingschool/data-analytics-curriculum/module1/projects/titanic.md

 * **Python**: an object-oriented general-purpose programming language that emphasizes code readability.
 It is used mainly for data-related tasks, web development, and automation.
 * **Anaconda**: a Python and R distribution for scientific programming that simplifies package management and deployment.
 * **Jupyter**: an initiative to develop open-source systems for interactive computing.
 The two most used Jupyter products in Data Analysis are JupyterLab, a web-based interactive development environment, and Jupyter Notebooks, a web-application that allows users to create documents that contain live code.
-* **Numpy**: a Python package for scientific computing.
-It used to perform mathematical operations on arrays such as those in Trigonometry, Statistics, and Algebra.
 * **Pandas**: a Python package for data manipulation and analysis.
 It offers data structures and operations for manipulating numerical tables and time series.

 ## Learning Goals